 They make several references to borderline personality disorder.
 The BRIDGE study assessed for comorbid diagnoses in all subjects.
 Five hundred thirty-two patients (9.3%)met DSM-IV-TR criteria for borderline personality disorder.
 This large sample provides an opportunity to analyze patients who met borderline criteria vs those who did not.
 We are completing a manuscript that will provide useful evidence on this subject.
 Maybe they should have said this in the original article.
 But we know from the work of Zimmerman and others (My Psychology Today blogpost 12/11/11) that many patients who have borderline personality disorder are misdiagnosed as bipolar in clinical settings.

 Allen et al cast unseemly aspersions that the BRIDGE study was a vehicle to promote sales of an antipsychotic drug sold by sanofi-aventis. sanofi-aventis has no antipsychotic with an indication for bipolar disorder.
-Here the study authors are being complete weasels.
+Here the study authors are being completely disingenuous.
 The misleading point is contained in the phrase “with an indication for bipolar disorder.”
 What they say is literally true - in the United States.
 Unfortunately, Sanofi does have an antipsychotic drug called amisulpiride (brand name, Solian).
 In fact, in the United States, it is not FDA-approved for any indication, let alone for bipolar disorder.